iclr-blogposts/2023/_posts/2022-12-01-facial-poisoning.md

 Keeping this in mind, a growing body of work has emerged that allows users to fight back using principles from adversarial machine learning.
 Primary among these is the technique of data poisoning - where users can perturb pictures that they post online so that models that train on these become _poisoned_.
 In other words, once a model has been introduced to a perturbed image of a user, it misidentifies any future instances of that person.

-Services like Fawkes popularized this approach by offering a service promising "strong protection against unauthorized [facial recognition] models."
+Services like _Fawkes_ popularized this approach by offering a service promising "strong protection against unauthorized {facial recognition} models."
 Users could pass their images through Fawkes and receive poisoned photos - virtually identical to the naked eye, which were then posted to social media, alleviating any worries that they might be used to identify them in the future.
-It quickly gained popularity, was covered by the New York Times and received over 500,000 downloads.
+It quickly gained popularity, was covered by the New York Times <d-footnote>[This tool could protect your photos from Facial Recognition](https://www.nytimes.com/2020/08/03/technology/fawkes-tool-protects-photos-from-facial-recognition.html)</d-footnote> and received over 500,000 downloads.
 Following Fawkes' success, similar systems were proposed in academic and commercial settings.

 {% include figure.html path="assets/img/2022-12-01-facial-poisoning/facial_poisoning.png" class="img-fluid" %}

 ***
 The authors of the paper, however, look at these systems from a different perspective.
 They argue that services like Fawkes (and poisoning strategies in general) cannot protect users' privacy when it comes to facial recognition systems.
 In fact, it usually exacerbates the situation by providing them with a false sense of security.